How do I make an appointment?

 To make an appointment, please call 212.774.0700 or stop by the office (Carson Hall 806.)

-A walk-in session is a brief session for urgent matters, or if you feel you are in crisis.
+A drop-in session is a brief session for urgent matters, or if you feel you are in crisis.

 All students who are interested in medication refills or a consultation, must first meet with one of our clinicians by calling 212.774.0700.
 Once you have met with the clinician, they can assist in making the appointment with our nurse practitioner on staff.